 During the architect phase, your Workday project team will build the foundation of your Workday system through a well-defined framework and initial Workday tenant.

 This phase also requires teams to hold standard operating procedure (SOP) meetings to analyze and discuss key business processes throughout the Workday system and define company-specific Workday requirements across business units.

 When it comes to designing your Workday system to meet business needs or industry-specific requirements, configuring your individual tenants and building out modules across business units is an essential step.

-This phase includes identifying where integrations between applications and other systems are needed, reviewing requirements of the technology, outlining core customizations, and ensuring software configuration and installation plans stay on-track and within budget.
+This phase includes identifying where integrations between applications and other systems are needed, reviewing technology requirements, outlining core customizations, and ensuring software configuration and installation plans stay on track and within budget.

-During the testing phase, project teams are responsible for testing their Workday software to ensure all modules, applications, tools, and integrations function properly, meets system requirements and business expectations, and doesn’t contain any defects or bugs.
+During the testing phase, project teams are responsible for testing their Workday software to ensure all modules, applications, tools, and integrations function properly, meet system requirements and business expectations, and don’t contain any defects or bugs.

-Your Workday testing team will test the software in a few different phases, including…
+Your Workday testing team will test the software in several phases, including…

-- Parallel: This phase involves the testing of both your payroll solutions and your current systems simultaneously to ensure payroll will be processed correctly and employees will be paid accurately and on-time once the system goes live.
+- Parallel Testing: This phase involves testing both your payroll solutions and your current systems simultaneously to ensure payroll will be processed correctly and employees will be paid accurately and on time once the system goes live.

-- Unit: During this phase, each individual unit of the software is tested to ensure that all individual pieces operate properly and work together when the solution is launched.
+- Unit Testing: During this phase, each individual unit of the software is tested to ensure that all individual pieces operate correctly and work together when the solution is launched.

-- End-to-End: This testing phase is designed to test the entire system from end to end, or more specifically, across the entire employee lifecycle.
+- End-to-End Testing: This testing phase is designed to test the entire system from end to end, specifically across the entire employee lifecycle.